Featured Resident Profiles

 Sunday

-Morning and Afternoon: Usually sleeping in, doing some laundry and yard work, might hang with some friends or see/call family
+Day: Usually sleeping in, doing some laundry and yard work, might hang with some friends or see/call family.

 Evening: Drive back to Seattle and get things ready for work on Monday.